aryanbaburajan/raylib/README.md

 # Raylib is a simple and easy-to-use library to enjoy videogames programming.

-I personally did not like the fact that raylib despite being a very popular library, did not have an in-depth documentation.
-So I decided to write and host it myself.
-[Here is the documentation](https://aryanbaburajan.github.io/raylib-docs/)
+Despite being a very popular library, Raylib lacked a full API documentation.
+[So I decided to write and host it myself.](https://aryanbaburajan.github.io/raylib-docs/)

-NOTE: I do NOT own the raylib trademark.
+*NOTE: I do not own the raylib trademark.
+All rights goes to the respective owners and contributors.*